graalvm/vscode-extensions/micronaut/README.md

 * editing and debugging capabilities for Micronaut projects
 * code completion and navigation for Micronaut configuration (yaml) files and java (available with Apache NetBeans Language Server extension).
 * the ability to build Micronaut projects ahead-of-time into native images with GraalVM
+* __Run main with Continuous Mode__ code lense runs Micronaut project and reloads it automatically when source code is changed.
+It is not available as Debugger.
+    * __Launch Java: Continuous Mode__ is the name of launch configuration.

 ### Micronaut VS Code Commands